joemaidman/flub/README.md

 <b>```spy(target: any, functionName: string)```</b>

 A wrapper to spy on or stub an existing function or property of an object.
-See [Spies & Stubs](#Spies-&-stubs) Spies section for more details
+See [Spies & Stubs](#spies-and-stubs) for more details

 ## Basic example test file